vizn3r/cloud/README.md

 - Classic cloud storage web interface

-### Desktop app
+### Desktop app/CLI
-*will be the same as the webclient, but with other stuff*
+*for the P2P file access*

 - Will make the P2P possible
-- Needed for the direct system file access
-- Can take advantage of web-to-app architecture

-### CLI app
-*for the people that hate UIs (me)*

-- Simple CLI to access files on the cloud
-- Also will make the P2P possible
-- Can also take advantage of web-to-app architecture
+- Take advantage of web-to-app architecture